 - Maintenance.
 If you don’t maintain your online platforms, they’ll fall into disrepair just like a neglected house.
 So, as well as ensuring regular activities take place, you should also review your digital marketing strategy and plan regularly to assess what’s working and what needs improvement.

 Key considerations for your digital strategy

-Here are some steps you can take to get the ball rolling.
+Here are 4 digital marketing strategy steps small businesses can take to get the ball rolling: